 Nonprofit Organization Programs

-Overview: A number of nonprofit groups are working to assist educators in becoming homeowners.
+Overview: Many nonprofit groups are working to assist educators in becoming homeowners.

 Example: